South Downs Light Railway: Overview

-The railway has their own engine shed which has a workshop at the back of it.
-Just outside the engine shed there is a traverser to move the engine.
-There is also a drop-down pit so the engines can be inspected underneath.
-The old engine shed has now been converted to the railway's carriage shed.
-The railway has two stations, Stopham Road Station (where most people will start their journey) and Hardham Halt which is used during gala days and during Christmas as the North Pole.
+The railway has their own engine shed which houses a large and impressive collection of Locomotives, with a workshop at the back of it.
+Just outside the engine shed there is a traverser to move the engines, and to the side of the shed is a turntable.
+There is also a covered drop-down pit so the engines can be inspected underneath.
+The old engine shed has now been converted to the railway's carriage shed, housing a large variety of operation stock, the carriage shed has had an additional extension to its eastern side to house more stock of the railways ever growing collection.

+The railway has two stations, Stopham Road Station, where people start their journey.
+The station has a canopy and the booking office.
+There is also Hardham Halt which is not regularly open, however is used during gala days and during Christmas as the North Pole.

-2020 is the railway's 20th year of operating in its current location and they are hosting a 20th Gala Weekend which will most likely host visiting engines plus special attractions that are yet to be announced by the railway.
-The railway have announced that this gala weekend will happen in August.
+2020 was the railway's 20th year of operating in its current location and they hoped to host a 20th Gala Weekend which would have most likely host visiting engines plus special attractions.
+The railway announced that the gala weekend would happen in August, however it was impacted by the COVID pandemic.
 The railway has developed a lot since they first opened including a new expansion, new engine shed, new workshop plus a new station (Hardham Halt).